Route Handlers

 The following examples show how to combine Route Handlers with other Next.js APIs and features.

-You can revalidate static data fetches using the next.revalidate option:
+You can revalidate cached data using the next.revalidate option:

 app/items/route.ts